Concord Speedway: In popular culture

 Concord was noted for being used as a filming & production location, especially within the racing industry given the close proximity to most NASCAR teams.

 Some of the notable movies & shows filmed at the facility included: 3: The Dale Earnhardt Story & Shaq Vs. (as the opening show of season 2 where Shaquille O'Neal held a match race with NASCAR star & former Concord regular Dale Earnhardt Jr.)

 Many commercials were filmed at Concord as well, among the companies & brands that used the track included: Allstate, AAA Insurance, Blimpie, Coors Light, ESPN, Gilette, National Guard, Mountain Dew, Pizza Hut, TBS (promotion featuring country music duo Brooks & Dunn for the Coca-Cola 600 in 1998) & Wrangler Jeans.

 Among video games, Concord was included in several video games.
-Most notable of those is iRacing.com - which was one of their first tracks that the group laser scanned in 2005.
+Most notable of those is IRacing - which was one of their first tracks that the group laser scanned in 2005.
 The track is currently a part of iRacing's base content package.
 It was also featured in the USAR Hooters Pro Cup game by Infogrames (released in 2002 for the PC).

 Among modding circles for various PC racing games, it was also recreated for several Papyrus Design Group NASCAR games such as NASCAR Racing 2003 Season, and also for NASCAR Heat.

 Concord was also used for some inspiration for a fictional track in several NASCAR console games by EA Sports.
 The fictional track - called Levi Strauss Signature Speedway debuted in NASCAR 2005: Chase for the Cup.